 How Does a Business Line of Credit Work?

 Business lines of credit work like personal credit cards do, except that business lines of credit typically have lower interest rates than those associated with credit cards.
 It is important to note that this can vary by lender.
-For such loans, lines of credit can be drawn for when funds are needed but do not require you to pay interest when you are not using it.
-To this end, credit lines can be used whenever extra funds are necessary.
+Lines of credit can be used as needed and the borrower only pays interest on the amount used rather than the total amount borrowed.
 Here’s what you need to know:

 - The funding amount for a business line of credit can be large.
 The range starts as low as $1,000 and goes all the way up to $1 million.